And still there is more (edited2)

 Tickets and preferences

-Preferences are vital if no candidate for a lower house seat has over 50% of the valid votes.
+In the Lower House, preferences are vital if no candidate for the seat has over 50% of the valid votes.
 (Then the lowest scoring candidate's votes get to be transferred to the other candidates.)

 Parties hand out "how-to-vote" material.
-They tell you how to number your boxes.
+They tell you what numbers to put in which boxes of yours.
 That is called allocating preferences.
-The parties may have made deals but you still decide.
+The parties may have made deals, but you still decide.

-Remember - if the preferential voting is compulsory you put a valid number in every box.
+Remember - where the lower house full preferential voting is compulsory you put a valid number in every box, even in the "never"!.

 Skip the queue